theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 As this is in a very W.I.P state, you will encounter many bugs, crashes, and things that will just not work.

 **List of known limitations:**
-- Sound is not yet implemented
-- Performance on old 3DS starts to tank with many blocks running
 - There is no vector/svg sprite rendering.
 Images will only render if converted to bitmap beforehand, otherwise the sprite will show as a black square
 - Images will only work if it's in .png or .jpg format
-- If you have a bunch of large images, some may not load
-- Images cannot be over 1024x1024 in resolution
-- Some images may appear 'fuzzy' looking or have noticable inconsistencies
 - Extensions (eg: pen and music extensions) are not yet supported
 - Some blocks may lead to crashing/unintended behavior (please open an issue if you know a block that's causing problems)
+- [Wii U] The first controller connected will be the only one that will work
+- [3DS] Performace is poor when lots of blocks are running at once
+- [3DS] If you have a bunch of large images, some may not load
+- [3DS] Images cannot be over 1024x1024 in resolution
+- [3DS] Some images may appear 'fuzzy' looking or have noticable inconsistencies

 ## Unimplimented blocks